Top 5 Recent Articles

 Now, if you want to collect them back into a single string, here’s an example of what you can do.

-SELECT (STUFF((SELECT DISTINCT ':' + a.gtype FROM ( select distinct t.token as gtype from dbo.Tokenizer('LineString:MultiLineString:MultiPoint:MultiPolygon:Point:Point:LineString:Polygon:Polygon',':') as t ) a ORDER BY ':' + a.gtype FOR XML PATH(''), TYPE, ROOT).value('root[1]','nvarchar(max)'),1,1,'') ) as GeometryTypes;
+SELECT (STUFF((SELECT DISTINCT ':' + a.gtype FROM (SELECT distinct t.token as gtype FROM dbo.Tokenizer('LineString:MultiLineString:MultiPoint:MultiPolygon:Point:Point:LineString:Polygon:Polygon',':') as t ) a ORDER BY ':' + a.gtype FOR XML PATH(''), TYPE, ROOT).value('root[1]','nvarchar(max)'),1,1,'') ) as GeometryTypes;

 Result.